TotalImagine-com/TotalImagine.com/Articles/Entrepreneurship.md

 ## Hardware

+## Online Services

+* (2023) Anonymous Free Social Online Surveys (with demographical identification information upon registration) for social studies, personal FAQ, and market research.
+The website should be something like Stackoverflows and be easily accessible and free-to-use, and offers among other things most importantly: registration and personal social identity information editing, survey publication and editing, interest editing, and participated surveys page.
+A person can see survey results after participation.
+Any new survey should ideally do a search to avoid repeating the same kind of questions.
+Each survey is versioned and new edits must record new polls and cannot directly inherit older polls.
+No comments shall be provided, but survey publisher can describe survey goals and purpose.

 ## Solution

 * (2022) (Business Automation) Needs a visual-driven node-based process automation framework.
 Kind of [WWF](https://learn.microsoft.com/en-us/dotnet/framework/windows-workflow-foundation/).
 Partially implemented in [Parcel](https://github.com/Charles-Zhang-Parcel) and https://charles-zhang.itch.io/expressoExpresso, also as a core concept in [dbt](https://github.com/dbt-labs/dbt-core).
 Pending a dedicated article on this concept.
 Alternative workflow uses Python/Jupyter Notebook, or [Pure](https://github.com/Pure-The-Language).